Full-day Private West Bank Tour in Luxor

 Stop 3

-Nestled on the **west bank of the Nile**, Deir el-Medina was home to the artisans who created some of the most beautiful and elaborate burial chambers in ancient Egypt.
-Visitors can explore the well-preserved **mudbrick houses**, beautifully decorated **tombs of the workers**, and the **Ptolemaic temple of Hathor**.
+Set on the west bank of the Nile, Deir el-Medina once housed the artisans responsible for some of Egypt’s most exquisite burial chambers.
+Today, visitors can wander through the remarkably preserved mudbrick homes, explore the vibrantly painted tombs of the workers, and visit the serene Ptolemaic Temple of Hathor.

 4

-Located on the **west bank of the Nile in Luxor**, the **Valley of the Queens** is the final resting place of Egypt’s royal women, including queens, princesses, and nobles of the New Kingdom era.
-This sacred site is less crowded than the Valley of the Kings but equally fascinating.
+Located on the west bank of the Nile in Luxor, the Valley of the Queens is the tranquil burial ground of Egypt’s royal women—queens, princesses, and noblewomen of the New Kingdom.

 5